Business Visas H-1B, H2B, L-1

 These are the basic requirements to consider the possibility of applying for an H-1B or employment-based visa.
 The H-1B visa applicant may prove this requirement with his/her bachelor’s degree in the specialty occupation and his/her work experience.
 In addition to these basic requirements, the Immigration and Naturalization Act (INA) calls for various specific forms, evidence, and fees.

 Once the Citizenship and Immigration Services (CIS) receives complete H-1B application forms, evidence, and fees, the process starts.
 CIS will first issue a receipt notice assigning a case number and priority date.
 Then, the applicant will receive notices from CIS, including a fingerprint appointment and request for additional evidence if needed.
 The process may take between 3-9 months approximately.
 The applicant, however, may request premium processing.
 This is an expedite processing that guarantees a decision in thirty days if the applicant pays a US $2,500 fee.
 Once CIS approves the H-1B visa the beneficiary, if in the U.S., will have to travel to the U.S. consular office in his/her country of origin to get his/her passport stamped with the H-1B non-immigrant visa.
 The consular office will review, for the second time, the visa application, regardless of the CIS- H-1B- approval.
 The applicant will need to fill out some additional consular forms before attending the consular interview.

-Arias Villa Law can help you with your petition for an H-1B or business-based visa for professionals.
-I have prepared and filed thousands of successful H-1B visa petitions for my clients.
-Click on the consultation link for online consultation with me, attorney Martha L. Arias.
-You can also call us at 305-233-3110.
+Immigration attorney Martha L. Arias can help you with your petition for an H-1B or business-based visa for professionals.
+Attorney Martha L. Arias has prepared and filed thousands of H-1B visa petitions with excellent results for her clients.
+Click on the Consultation link for an online consultation with your immigration attorney Martha L. Arias now!